cdrubin/cosmopolitan/apelua.md

 }
 ```

-Packages registered using the [luaopen_](https://github.com/cdrubin/cosmopolitan/blob/5a2fead17beb36deeeb9b12afe7d0965fd0ee2be/examples/morelua.c#L627) pattern
-are added to global scope and do not need to be required.
+Packages registered using the [luaopen_](https://github.com/cdrubin/cosmopolitan/blob/5a2fead17beb36deeeb9b12afe7d0965fd0ee2be/examples/morelua.c#L627) pattern - canonically used in ```linit.c``` - are added to global scope and do not need to be required.
 Using something like:

 ```lua
 lfs = lfs or require( 'lfs' )